 Well, the descriptions by LGO and Lewisham Council sounded very promising and I set off with high hopes.
 Sadly those hopes were not entirely realised but I notice that the Friends of Eckington Gardens are increasingly active and I hope that they will be supported by the Borough Council, or perhaps even the ‘Friends’ in neighbouring parks.

 The park lies between Casella Road, where the houses date from 1870, and Monson Road, where there are signs of of new building in the area.
-The entire park is enclosed with railings and the gates to the park are locked at night.
+There are railings around the entire park is enclosed with railings and the gates are locked at night.

 Children’s play area